 So we have a lot of options for the source of music, what about the music?
 The speaker is quite loud and we see some distortion at peak volume, the bass is average.
 The highs and mids are decent, the lows struggle a bit.
 The clarity of sound is decent but the separation gets faint as the loudness increases.
 With 2200mAh of juice, the speaker can go on for about 4 hours on average with over 2 hours of playback at full volume.

 The Bluetooth range is quite standard and we didn’t have any complaints with regards to that.
-Portronics is known for providing good value for money and the POR-795 is a eulogy to that spirit.
+Portronics is known for providing good value for money and the POR-622 is a eulogy to that spirit.
 It is one of the loudest and probably the most versatile music box in the list and you can get this one from Amazon under 2500.

-So that was our list of best portable bluetooth speakers under 3000 in India.
+So that was our list of best portable bluetooth speakers under 3000 in India 2019.
 We hope it was helpful.
-Music is at the heart of the society.
+Music is at the heart of society.
 It can be totally subjective, while some music can be your favourite but might not be for us, same is with the devices that produce the sounds, a speaker that might be good in your experience might not be for others so take the list above with a pinch of salt and a lot of heart and do share with us if you would like to see some other speakers on the list.
-If you are confused about which one you should buy then go with our favorite which is the Sony SRS-XB10 Bluetooth Speaker.
+If you are confused about which one you should buy then go with our favorite which is the Mivi Octave bluetooth speaker on this list.